BU-ISCIII/panelLowFreq-nf/doc/output.md

 - Files:
    - `hsMetrics_all.out` : summary of the some of the most meaningful columns in picard hsmetrics output for all the samples in the project.
    - `{sample_id}_hsMetrics.out`: full picard hsmetrics output per sample.
-   - Description of Picard hsMetrics columns in its output can be found in [Annex IV](#annex-iv)
+   - Description of Picard hsMetrics columns in its output can be found in [Annex V](#annex-v)

 ### MultiQC
 [MultiQC](http://multiqc.info) is a visualisation tool that generates a single HTML report summarising all samples in your project.
 Most of the pipeline QC results are visualised in the report and further statistics are available in within the report data directory.